wyegelwel/async-ex/README.md

    (throw (Exception.
 "Hello World!")))
 ```

 Modularize your exception logic by having different exception channels.
-Then supply go-ex blocks with a assortments of those exception channels.
+Then supply go-ex blocks with an assortments of those exception channels.

 ```Clojure